-Archana, along with her sister Vandana, took charge of operating the milk collection centre.
+Archana, along with her sister, Vandana, took charge of operating the milk collection centre.
 Their daily routine begins at 6 a.m., as farmers bring in their milk.
-Every day, they collect 250 litres of milk in the morning and 150 litres in the evening.
-They manage the business operations, from checking the fat content and quality of the milk to handling bookkeeping and savings.
-They then sell the milk to Parag Dairy Company, making a profit of 2.5% per litre, which helps them earn a substantial monthly income of INR 20,000.
+Daily, they collect 250 litres of milk in the morning and 150 litres in the evening and manage the business operations, from checking the fat content and quality of the milk to handling bookkeeping and savings.
+They then sell it to Parag Dairy Company making a profit of 2.5% per litre helping them make a substantial monthly income of INR 20,000.